 A geological assessment is required for this site.
 There are landslide hazards identified on the site.
-A geological assessment has been provided as part of this application packet.
+A geological assessment date August 11, 2017 was approved as part of the original subdivision approval.
 This criteria has been met.

 (2) The tentative subdivision plan does not impede the future use or development of the property or adjacent land.